Miguel Hidalgo y Costilla: Execution

 Hidalgo was turned over to Durango, where Bishop Francisco Gabriel de Olivares had him officially defrocked and excommunicated on 27 July 1811.
 He was subsequently declared guilty of treason by a military court.
-He was tortured through the flaying of his hands, symbolically removing the chrism placed upon them at his priestly ordination and executed.
-There are many theories about how he was killed, the most popular that he was killed by firing squad in the morning of 30 July.
+He was tortured through the flaying of his hands, symbolically removing the chrism placed upon them at his priestly ordination, and executed.
+There are many theories about how he was killed; the most popular is that he was killed by firing squad in the morning of 30 July.
 Before his execution, he thanked his jailers, two soldiers, Ortega and Melchor, for their humane treatment.
 At his execution, Hidalgo stated "Though I may die, I shall be remembered forever; you all will soon be forgotten."
 His body and the bodies of Allende, Aldama and José Mariano Jiménez were decapitated, and the heads were put on display in the four corners of the Alhóndiga de Granaditas in Guanajuato.
 The heads remained there for ten years until the end of the Mexican War of Independence to demoralize insurgents.
 Hidalgo's headless body was first displayed outside the prison and then buried in the Church of St Francis in Chihuahua.
 The remains were transferred to Mexico City in 1824.

 Hidalgo's death resulted in a political vacuum on the insurgent side until 1812.
 The royalist military commander, General Félix Calleja, continued to pursue rebel troops.
 Insurgent fighting evolved into guerrilla warfare, and eventually the next major insurgent leader, José María Morelos Pérez y Pavón, who had led rebel movements with Hidalgo, became head of the insurgents, until Morelos himself was captured and executed in 1815.